BaratiLab/FaultNet/README.md

 ![](images/results_paderborn.png)

-# Built with
-This repository has been built with Scikit learn for Machine Learning algorithm.
-For Deep Learning methods, PyTorch is used.

-# FaultNet

-This is the repository of FaultNet: A CNN for bearing fault detection and classification.
+To download the featurized data directly and for more information, visit our website, [manufacturingnet.io.](http://manufacturingnet.io/)
+Please cite CWRU and Paderborn University if you use the raw data

 The preprint is available here: https://arxiv.org/abs/2010.02146